Tomato Zucchini Pie

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-There are only 6 net carbs in the one cup of Carbquik I used in this recipe, so even though the tomatoes have carbs I think this is a pretty low-carb and low-glycemic dish.
+There are only 6 net carbs in the cup of Carbquik Baking Mix I used in this recipe, so even though the tomatoes have carbs I think this is a pretty low-carb and low-glycemic dish.
 It is not gluten-free or South Beach Diet Phase One approved, but if you used lower-fat cheese and milk you could probably make a version that’s pretty good for South Beach Phase Two.